Help players understand when and how to run onto the pass to create pace into your game and crucially, better go-forward. MORE

 - Put three attackers in a small box at one end of the main box, and three defenders on their try line.

 - Ask the defenders to walk forward and then release the attackers.

 - Play normal rugby, without kicking, until a try’s scored, an infringement or the attack lose the ball.

 - Award a point for a try and a point for the defence stealing the ball.
 Swap over defence and attack.

-- Target the shorts, get close with the feet, hard in with shoulder, grip with ring of steel and drive with the feet.
+- Target the shorts, get close with the feet, hard in with the shoulder, tight grip and drive with feet.